threefoldfoundation/www_threefold_io/content/blog/2022/04/post-3/index.md

 draft: false # Make it "true" if you don't want Zola to "publish" yet
 template: blogPage.html
 taxonomies:
+  people: [hannah_cordes]
   categories: ["Foundation"]
   tags: [threefold_grid, community, farming, interview, update]

 extra:
   subtitle: "The UNIQUE Post 1 subtitle" # Quotation marks allow colons, semicolons, etc.
-  author: HANNAH CORDES
-  authorImg: images/people/hannah_cordes.jpg
   imgPath: images/blog/in_search_of_a_better_internet.png
 ---

 The Internet is one of humanity’s [greatest inventions](https://coincodex.com/article/14083/threefold-host-the-cloud-at-your-house/).
 In its early days, it used to be [free and decentralized](https://theconversation.com/web-3-0-the-decentralised-web-promises-to-make-the-internet-free-again-113139) by nature.
 No single entity was able to control access to the web as it was built on the foundation of a peer-to-peer network of nodes owned by developers and researchers.
 Until the dot-com era.
 Throughout the early 2000s, large corporations took over the web.
 New platforms like YouTube and MySpace were launched and new infrastructure needed to be built at an extreme pace, starting the data revolution and changing the digital landscape forever.

 <br/>

 Twenty years down the line, the Internet’s architecture has become highly centralized – owned by a handful of large corporations that act as the [gatekeepers](https://www.newyorker.com/magazine/2017/08/28/who-owns-the-internet) of our digital world.
 What was once an open and free platform accessible to anyone has long since built up barriers and lost its neutrality.
 Users are trapped in a cyberspace that exploits their personal data and allows censorship, hate speech, disinformation and political targeting to thrive.

 ## Going down the Rabbit Hole